CDCgov/trusted-intermediary/README.md

          ```

    - If not building for the first time:
+      1. Make sure no `prime-router` containers are running.
+If they are, stop them
-      - Run: `docker compose -f docker-compose.build.yml up -d` in `prime-reportstream/prime-router/`
+      2. Run: `docker compose -f docker-compose.build.yml up -d` in `prime-reportstream/prime-router/`
-      - Run: `./gradlew clean quickPackage` in `prime-reportstream/`
+      3. Run: `./gradlew clean quickPackage` in `prime-reportstream/`
          - **Note**: if the command fails, try removing the `.gradle` folder in `prime-reportstream/`: `rm -rf .gradle`
          - **Note**: if attempting to access the metadata endpoint in RS, add the variable `ETOR_TI_baseurl="http://host.docker.internal:8080"` to `prime-router/.vault/env/.env.local` file before running
 3. Run RS with gradle: `./gradlew quickRun`